Navigating Rifts in Human-LLM Grounding: Study and Benchmark: Modeling Human-LLM Grounding

-The GPT-based annotator (from \S\ref{sec:modeling_classification}) annotates conversations with grounding acts in a post-hoc fashion; we only identify opportunities for grounding \textit{after} they happen.
-In contrast, curating tasks where grounding failures emerge requires \textit{predicting} the likelihood of future grounding patterns.
+In light of the compounding effect of grounding failures (Fig. \ref{fig:compounding}), we pursue the possibility of lowering the probability of grounding failures byintervening \textit{before} a failure occurs.
+So far, we have introduced a GPT-based annotator (from \S\ref{sec:modeling_classification}) that annotates conversations with grounding acts in a post-hoc fashion.
+However, our prompted annotator only identifies opportunities for grounding \textit{after} they happen.
+Identifying or curating tasks where grounding failures emerge requires predicting the likelihood of future grounding patterns.
+To this end, we train a forecaster that predicts grounding acts in the next turn.
 We focus on WildChat as it is the only publicly availible human-LLM interaction dataset in our analysis.

-\paragraph{Method} At turn $i$, our goal is to forecast grounding act $g_{i + 1}$ associated with user message $m_{i}$.
-We achieve this by repurposing \textit{conditional training}---concretely, we append each user message $m_i$ with a forecasting grounding token $g_{i +1}$ if the \textit{future} turn $m_{i + 1}$ contains a grounding act.
-We use our validated grounding acts labeler (\S\ref{sec:classification_results}) to obtain $g_i$, using the high-level grounding categories as labels (e.g. \hlprimarytab{advancing}, \hlgraytab{ambigious}, and \hlsecondarytab{adressing}).
+\paragraph{Method.} Following a user message $m_i$, our goal is to forecast grounding act $g_{i + 1}$ associated with the next user message $m_{i + 1}$.
+We achieve this by repurposing \textit{conditional training}.
+Concretely, we append each user message $m_i$ with a forecasting grounding token $g_{i +1}$ if the \textit{future} turn $m_{i + 1}$ contains a grounding act.
+Consider the hypothetical training example below:

+\resizebox{\linewidth}{!}{ $ $ } In the example above, we append a new forecasting token $g_1 = \hlsecondarytab{\texttt{addressing}}$ after the user's initial message $m_0$, since the user's following turn is a repair.
+We use our validated grounding acts labeler (\S\ref{sec:classification_results}) to obtain all $g_i$, using the high-level grounding categories as labels (e.g. \hlprimarytab{advancing}, \hlgraytab{disambiguating}, and \hlsecondarytab{addressing}).
 We finetune Llama-3.1-8B on sequences of form where $r_i$ is the assistant response.

-At inference time, we provide $m_i$ and analyze the likelihoods (i.e. logits) of our tokens $g_{i + 1} \sim P(\cdot | m_i)$.
-We detail hyperparameters used in the training process in Appendix~\ref{appdx:forecaster_training}.
+At inference time, we can provide any user message $m_i$ and analyze the predicted likelihoods (i.e. logits) of our grounding tokens $g_{i + 1} \sim P(\cdot | m_i)$ that are generated right after.
+For example:

+\resizebox{0.8\linewidth}{!}{ $ $ } This enables us to predict---from just a user query alone---the user's predicted grounding outcome \emph{independent of the model's response!} This is an especially challenging learning problem: we effectively marginalize over all possible assistant responses.
+Successfully learning this model enables early intervention.
+All hyperparameters used in the training process are outlined in Appendix~\ref{appdx:forecaster_training}.
 Beyond our finetuned forecaster, we also evaluate as a baseline few-shot prompted GPT-4o-mini (details in Appendix \ref{appdx:forecaster_prompt}).